Chunjee/graphicsearch.ahk/docs/README.md

 ## Examples

+### These examples get progressively more complex

-In the following example, we search for an image and click on it.
+In the first example, we search for an image and click on it.
 ```autohotkey
 oGraphicSearch := new graphicsearch()